 Non-standard requests often require a human being’s involvement.
 Thus, there should be an option to switch your chat to a conversation with a live agent.

 For example, we created a chatbot for a ‘doctor-on-demand’ platform that collects patients’ symptoms and schedules a visit to a doctor.
 In case of a unique or unexpected question, the chatbot connects to a live agent.
-This was created with the help of Amazon Connect telephony technology that perfectly combines with Amazon Lex chatbot.
+This was created with the help of Amazon Connect telephony technology that seamlessly uses Amazon Lex chatbot.

 5. Agent panel

 Just as customers can see the chat window, on the opposite end of the connection there should be an agent panel.
 If your chatbot is going to connect with human agents, the operators should be able to view the queues and inquiries.
 They should also be able to choose from predefined answers, view the previous chat history, and see their own KPI.
 The agent panel should be easy to use and have a smooth design because people will have to work with this interface for many hours a day.